12 Tips to Avoid Kitchen Fires (and What to Do if One Occurs)

 - Inspect power cords on appliances regularly and replace if worn or frayed.

-- Never use adapters to for three-prong plugs and two-prong outlets: have older, two-prong outlets rewired.
+- Never use adapters to insert three-prong plugs in two-prong outlets; instead, rewire older, two-prong outlets.

 - Don’t use extension cords with small appliances.